-PRE-NUPTIAL AGREEMENTS IRELAND
+PRE-NUPTIAL AGREEMENTS IN IRELAND

 When George Clooney married Amal Alamuddin, he did so without the benefit of a pre-nuptial agreement.
 This was a gamble worth $220 million and one that very few A-list celebrities take.
 The cynic in us say he is a very brave man, the romantics say it must be true love!
+Today we look at pre-nuptial agreements in Ireland.

-In Ireland, these agreements are not recognised and have unfortunately lead to a slowing down in the land transfer process and has particularly impacted on young farmers.
+In Ireland, these are not yet recognised and have unfortunately lead to a slowing down in the land transfer process and has particularly impacted on young farmers.
 The reality is, marriage breakups happen, it’s a fact of life and an increasingly regular occurrence in modern Ireland.
 We need to recognise prenuptial agreements to protect both parties involved in a marriage.

 The Irish Farmers Association has long been advocating for the recognition of prenuptial agreements under Irish law.
 This lobbying is not without good reason and at the heart of its purpose is to protect generational family owned land from being sold or divided between parties due to the breakdown of a marriage.